What is the message of Psalm 23 for us today?

 An Italian literature classic, I promessi sposi takes place 300 years ago when much of Italy was at the mercy of petty noblemen whose bands of arrogant desperados ran roughshod over law and justice.

 One of these villains is Don Rodrigo.
-He is intent on forcing Lucia to marry him instead of Renzo.
+He is intent on forcing Lucia to marry him instead of Lorenzo (who goes by "Renzo").
 She refuses and is forced to flee her peaceful village to escape his clutches.

 The novel is the story of Lucia's and Renzo's search for each other in the turbulent history of early 17th-century Italy.
 It is very much a "valley of the shadow of death" described in Psalms 23.
 It was a time of violent bread riots, the ravages of the Thirty Years War, famine, and the horrors of a bubonic plague epidemic.

-In fact, it is a camp for dying plague victims that Renzo and Lucia are reunited after he hears her talking about the comfort and care of the Lord.
+In fact, it is a camp for dying plague victims that Renzo and Lucia are reunited after he overhears her talking about the comfort and care of the Lord.

 To be sure, Alessandro Manzoni's Lucia is not an evangelical Protestant.
 She is very much steeped in the Roman Catholicism of 17th-century Italy.
 However, her assuring words to a dying friend make me think of the affirmation of Psalm 23 that trusting in God will bring rest, peace (shalom), comfort, and even triumph in the presence of fear.